moudhamam/moudhamam.github.io/README.md

 ---

+### My beliefs and how they manifest
+* Since no one's malicious by nature, I always assume positive intentions until proven otherwise.
+* We're all better off when we care about one another.
+So I try to take care of everybody in my sphere of influence.
+* It is more enjoyable and effective to work in a team where everyone gives their best than to just do what is expected of them.
+This doesn't mean you need to work every second of your life, or never have a day off.
+It is about attitude.
+This is why I strive to hold everyone, including myself, to the same standard.

+---

 #### What are three honest, unfiltered things about you?
 What should people know about you and how to get the best from you?
 1) *I'm a deep thinker and always doubt assumptions.* You should be prepared for that because I'll probably ask a question or make a comment that will make you stop and think about it.
 So, think and bring your wits to the discussion.